The conversion of a gas appliance requires a specialised level of understanding.

 A flueless appliance does not have a dedicated flue and expels its combustion products directly into the surrounding air space.

-A critical part in testing an appliance after conversion is carrying out a quantitative analysis of the combustion products.
-This may not be included as part of the conversion procedure; however, the gasfitter is responsible for ensuring combustion levels comply to the relevant Australian Standards.
+A critical part of testing an appliance after conversion is carrying out a quantitative analysis of the combustion products.
+This may not be included as part of the conversion procedure; however, the gas-fitter is responsible for ensuring combustion levels comply wth the relevant Australian Standards.

 Conversion or commissioning of a flueless appliance must only be performed if you can ensure combustion levels are with Australian Standards for that class of appliance.